silogen/kaiwo/README.md

 RayServices are intended for online inference.
 They bypass job queues.
 We recommend running them in a separate cluster as services are constantly running and therefore reserve compute resources 24/7.

-RayJobs and RayServices require using `-p` or `--path` option.
-Kaiwo will look for `rayjob-entrypoint` or `rayservice-serviceconfig` files in these paths to determine which one is in question.
-Kubernetes Job is the default workload type if no `-p` option is provided or if `rayjob-entrypoint` or `rayservice-serviceconfig` files are not found in the path.
+RayJobs and RayServices require using `-p`/`--path` and `-t`/`--type` options.
+Kaiwo will look for `entrypoint` or `serviceconfig` files in `path` which are required for RayJobs and RayServices, respectively.
+Kubernetes Job is the default workload type if no `-p` option is provided as well as when `--type` or `-t` is omitted.

 Run `kaiwo submit --help` for an overview of available options.
 To get started with a workload, first make sure that your code (e.g. finetuning script) works with the number of GPUs that you request via `kaiwo submit`.
 For example, the following command will run the code found in `path` as a RayJob on 16 GPUs.

-`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/ds-zero3-single-multinode -g 16`
+`kaiwo submit -p workloads/training/LLMs/lora-supervised-finetuning/ds-zero3-single-multinode -g 16 -t rayjob`

 By default, this will run in `kaiwo` namespace unless another namespace is provided with `-n` or `--namespace` option.
 If the provided namespace doesn't exist, use `--create-namespace` flag.